Running models : Working with visualisation tools : Lollipop

 Lollipop diagram helper

 The "Lollipop diagram" is a means of displaying tree-like objects distributed in two dimensions.
 Each object has a size, which is used to calculate both the length of the trunk and branches.
-After invoking the helper, three variables are required, corresponding to the x-coordinates, the y-coordinates and the sizes.
+After invoking the helper, three variables are required for each component whose values are to be displayed, corresponding to the x-coordinates, the y-coordinates and the sizes.
 These can be variables or compartments, and are typically in a multiple-instance submodel.
 One tree then corresponds to each instance of the submodel.

 Note that all three variables can change through time, so although real-world trees may not move, their graphical representations can.
 This means the lollipop diagram helper can also be used for simulating animal movements, and so forth.